simsong/GWU_2022-01_DATS_6450_12/README.md

 ## Referencing
-Unless specifically noted otherwise, all studnet papers should be written in an academic neutral point of view style, similar to the way that a wikipedia article is written.
+Unless specifically noted otherwise, all student papers should be written in an academic neutral point of view style, similar to the way that a Wikipedia article is written.

 1. Use a consistent reference style.
 If possible, please use the [ACM IN-TEXT CITATION STYLE](https://www.acm.org/publications/authors/reference-formatting), although other citation styles such as [IEEE](https://ieeeauthorcenter.ieee.org/wp-content/uploads/IEEE-Reference-Guide.pdf), or [Harvard](https://ieeeauthorcenter.ieee.org/wp-content/uploads/IEEE-Reference-Guide.pdf) are accepted.
 Students are encouraged to prepare their papers using LaTeX (for example, using Overleaf.com) to achieve a consistent reference style.
 Other reference options include [Zotero](https://zotero.org) and [ZoteroBib](https://zbib.org).  **A single URL is not an acceptable reference under any circumstances.**

 2. References must contain sufficient information to find them.
 Ideally, references should include a clickable URL.
 If your URL breaks across multiple lines, make sure that it still works!

 3. References must be from respectable academic or journalistic sources unless there is a compelling reason to use other sources.
-For exmaple, if you are writing about government propaganda in another country, it would be appropriate to cite the source of the propaganda.
+For example, if you are writing about government propaganda in another country, it would be appropriate to cite the source of the propaganda.
 If you are writing about the World Bank, it would be appropriate to use an internal World Bank Report.

 4. Do not simply provide a list of references at the end of your paper.
 Instead, each fact that is not in general knowledge should be referenced to indicate its source.
 When in doubt, reference.